 - SWAT units appear in both Batman Begins and The Dark Knight.
 In the former, they're little more than a Redshirt Army who can't stop either Batman or the villains, but in the latter they are actually pretty competent and effective, once they realize the Joker has switched the hostages and his minions.

-- In Terminator 2, an LAPD SWAT team responds to the break-in at Cyberdyne.
-They fatally wound Miles Dyson, but are utterly helpless against the Terminator, who casually incapacitates most of them without killing them.
+- In Terminator 2: Judgment Day, an LAPD SWAT team responds to the break-in at Cyberdyne.
+They fatally wound Miles Dyson, but are utterly helpless against a cyborg like the T-800, who casually incapacitates most of them without killing them.

 - In The One, Jet Li's character Gabriel Law is a member of the Los Angeles County SWAT.
 An alternate-universe SWAT unit is also featured at the beginning of the movie, and a multiversal SWAT equivalent appears throughout the movie.

-- SWAT serve as a Redshirt Army in the first two Die Hard films.
+- SWAT serve as a Redshirt Army in Die Hard and Die Hard 2.
 The LAPD SWAT team doesn't even get to fire a shot, whereas the five-man airport SWAT unit, when ambushed by four of Colonel Stuart's henchmen, only is able to kill one of the mercenaries before being entirely wiped out.
 It takes McClane to take out the remaining three soldiers.

 - In Hard Boiled, HKPD Special Duties Unit operators show Big Damn Heroics in the hospital siege by helping to evacuate the maternity ward.

-- In Dawn of the Dead, a SWAT team, including two of the main characters, raid a Zombie-infested apartment building in the beginning.
+- In Dawn of the Dead (1978), a SWAT team, including two of the main characters, raid a Zombie-infested apartment building in the beginning.
 They sport the usual early-era black bulletproof vests and caps as well as M16 rifles.

 - The Raid follows an Indonesian SWAT Team called Detachment 88 going into an apartment building filled to the rafters with the worst thugs in the city.
 At the end of the movie, only two D88 cops survive.
 Out of twenty.